Information on this page:

 '

 Here at Seafriends we believe that we can make a difference to the future of New Zealand's seas.
-In 1990 it was decided to build a centre that would earn enough to pay its way.
-Hence the combination with a restaurant.
+In 1990 it was decided to build a centre that would earn enough to pay its way (your money by doing business with us).
+Hence the combination with a restaurant/café.
 But finance was not available.
 None of New Zealand's banks wanted to fund even as little as $10,000!
 So we used our pension savings to convert the existing woolshed (a disused shearing shed).
 In December 1992 we opened under difficult circumstances.
 The next two years much more had to be built and improved upon.
 After that we could concentrate on the diving gear and curriculum needed to take schools from Standard 3 to Form 7 into the sea.
 In 1996 we embarked on an ambitious project to document the marine habitats of our country, which will be on-going.
 Then an Internet site with information about our seas, a Seafriends network of people, a charitable foundation and finally political action.
 Where could you fit in?
 Let us know!

 Clearly, saving our seas won't be an easy task.
 But you can still help.

+us.
 Let schools visit us.
 Read more about the sea.
-Follow the progress we are
+Follow the progress

-making.
+we are making.
 Give a donation, or better still, your time.
-Put us in touch with
+Put us in touch

-the right people.
+with the right people.
 And so on.
-Eventually our children will judge us by what
+Eventually our children will judge us

 While you're in Leigh, visit SEAFRIENDS Marine Conservation and Education Centre and make your stay unforgettable! |